KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/pond-dividing-stillness-inversion.md

 - **Differentiation requires motion** — you need Motive Infinity for anything to divide, orient, or become distinct
 - **Bifurcation at L₅** creates orientational polarity (centropic / entropic), not motion itself

+Division does not create motion; it reveals motion already present.

 **The Correction:**

 - Motion is not an **effect** of division